Let's understand what we just did: write a program.

 Every program has exactly one program: a section of the code which declares the commands (actions) that we want the computer to execute on the initial board.
 By executing a program, we get a final board.

-The syntax of a program
+The syntax of a program is really simple:

-, followed by an opening key: {
+1. we write a line which says program, followed by an opening key: {

-Some examples of program
+Some examples of programs:

 program {